vrothberg/vgrep/README.md

 ##Usage Example:

-###Grep for a symbol
+###Searching a symbol
-You can grep for all occurrences of a specified string 'FOO' in your current directory by calling **vgrep FOO**.
+You can search for all occurrences of a specified string 'FOO' in your current directory by calling **vgrep FOO**.
 You can also specify multiple arguments to search for.  vgrep prints the occurrences in the format "Index  Source File Source Line  Content".
 The index can later be used to open a specific location